Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Class Store

-The Class Store object describes the physical storage of a Layer.
-This enables the client to detect when multiple Layers are served from the same Store.
-Storing multiple layers in a single store allows them to share resources.
-When the resources are shared, layers with different attribute schemas or symbology but the same content type can be served efficiently.
+The Class Store object describes the physical storage of a layer.
+This enables the client to detect when multiple layers are served from the same store.
+Including multiple layers in a single store allows them to share resources.
+When the resources are shared, layers with different attribute schemas or symbology, but the same content type, can be served efficiently.

 See the [store](docs/1.6/store.cmn.md) for more details.